InbarMi/InbarMi.github.io/README.md

 - Move tasks between columns or update details after creation
 - Tasks persist between sessions
 - Option to clear all tasks

+> Local-only: This app runs in a development environment and stores tasks on the user's device.
+No login or online sync — built for structure, not deployment.

 **Tech Stack**: Node.js, Express, SQLite, HTML, CSS, JavaScript